jmoralez/window_ops/README.md

 > Naive and fast implementations of common window operations.

-This library is intended to be used as a replacement to `pd.rolling` and `pd.expanding` to gain a speedup by operating on numpy arrays and avoiding input checks.
+This library is intended to be used as an alternative to `pd.Series.rolling` and `pd.Series.expanding` to gain a speedup by using numba optimized functions operating on numpy arrays and avoiding input checks.
+There are also online classes for more efficient updates of window statistics.

 ## Install